Skip to main content

 A few points are explicit in the IRS form language and should be treated as hard rules.
 Form W-8BEN-E is for entities, while individuals must use Form W-8BEN.
 The form goes to the withholding agent or payer.
 "Do not send to the IRS."
 The form also separates basic entity information from "Chapter 4 Status (FATCA status)."
 That is an early warning that legal form and FATCA classification are different decisions.

 Other parts of this topic need more care.
 In practice, teams often start with a working assumption about how a typical UK limited company may complete Form W-8BEN-E, but that is only a starting point.
-The IRS language in the grounding pack does not say that every UK limited company must select one entity type, so this article does not treat a UK registration label as enough on its own.
+IRS language does not say that every UK limited company must select one entity type, so this article does not treat a UK registration label as enough on its own.
 Where the source material is clear, we will say "rule."
 Where the conclusion depends on additional facts, we will say so and note what evidence should support it.

 That distinction keeps your controls defensible.
 Your first checkpoint should be whether the payee is actually an entity and whether the facts point to a different form path before you move into detailed entity-type or Chapter 4/FATCA choices.
 For example, the W-8BEN-E form text itself lists foreign partnerships, foreign simple trusts, and foreign grantor trusts among cases that use Form W-8IMY, subject to exceptions.
 If your intake cannot explain why the entity form is the right form, stop there and record that decision before moving into entity type, FATCA, or treaty review.